shinnosuke14202/AniPlayer/README.md

-# Mango Study Project
+# Manga Reader

-🥭 **AniPlayer** is a personal learning project focused on exploring how to build a manga reader (with plans to add anime support in the future).
+🥭 **Manga Reader** is a personal learning project focused on exploring how to build a manga reader (with plans to add anime support in the future).
 It is currently under development and not intended for public distribution or commercial use.

 ---